niousharf/deploying-mlflow-model-to-k8s/README.md

 ```

 ## Train Model
 The focus of this project is deployment.
 Use any ML framework and ensure your script is in the `src` folder.
-The model should be logged correctly.
+The model should be logged correctly by mlflow.
 This project uses a dummy linear regression model.

 ## Packaging the Model
 If you use `mlflow.autolog`, it logs the model binary and dependencies automatically.
 The file structure should look like this: